-The complainant or person who makes the complaint will receive a more effective response to the complaint if he/she:-
+The Complainant or person who makes the complaint will receive a more effective response to the complaint if they:-

-- co-operates with the school in seeking a solution to the complaint; - expresses the complaint in full as early as possible; - responds promptly to requests for information or meetings or in agreeing the details of the complaint; - asks for assistance as needed; - treats all those involved in the complaint with respect; - Is clear as to what s/he wants as an outcome.
+- co-operates with the school in seeking a solution to the complaint; - expresses the complaint in full as early as possible; - responds promptly to requests for information or meetings or in agreeing the details of the complaint; - asks for assistance as needed; - treats all those involved in the complaint with respect; - Is clear as to what they wants as an outcome.

-The Complaints Co-ordinator (or Headteacher)
+The Complaints Co-ordinator (this could be Headteacher, Chair of Governors or the Clerk)

-The complaints co-ordinator will:-
+The Complaints Co-ordinator will:-

-- ensure that the complainant is fully updated at each stage of the procedure; - ensure that all people involved in the complaint procedure are aware of the legislation around complaints including the Equality Act 2010, Data Protection Act 1998, Freedom of Information Act 2000 and General Data Protection Regulation; - liaise with staff members, Headteacher, Chair of Governors and Clerk to ensure the smooth running of the complaints procedure; - keep records; - be aware of issues regarding:- - sharing third party information;
+- ensure that the complainant is fully updated at each stage of the procedure; - appoint a relevant person to act in the capacity of the Investigator; - ensure that all people involved in the complaint procedure are aware of the legislation around complaints including the Equality Act 2010, Data Protection Act 1998, Freedom of Information Act 2000 and General Data Protection Regulation; - liaise with staff members, Headteacher, Chair of Governors and Clerk to ensure the smooth running of the complaints procedure; - keep records; - be aware of issues regarding:-

-additional support - this may be needed by complainants when making a complaint including interpretation support.
+- sharing third party information; consent must be in place before this is actioned - additional support this may be needed by complainants when making a complaint including interpretation support.